colinyjchung/darkdragons/content/playing.md

 * **Tanks** (Front Line) - These are your heavily armored fighters, those who can take and deal tons of damage.
 They should have heavy weapons, high strength and health.
 * **Supporter** - Typically bards and healers, they stand behind the fighters, ready to heal or pump up the fighters with spells and powers, keeping them alive and dealing damage.
 * **Marksman** - These are the archers and sharpshooters who stand far back from the actual battle, with as much view of the battlefield as possible.
 In some cases, they are _literally_ "calling the shots".
-* **Spellslinger** - Here are your wizards (nicknamed "fragile cannons").
+* **Spellslinger** - Here are your wizards (nicknamed "glass cannons").
 They're typically weak, but with the right spells can cause a lot of damage.
 They, too, should stand far back... behind as much cover as possible.
 * **Shock Attackers & Skimishers** - These are your thieves and rogues who can sneak in, backstab for heavy damage, and run back to safety.
 They're either flanking, behind cover, or standing by the supporters.
 They weave in and out of the main battle.

 Combat is always risky and dangerous.
 And in real life, fights are dirty.
 There is no "fairness".
 If you see a weakness, or cover, or a way to suprise or outnumber, take it.
 Your enemies would do the same to you if given the chance.